Kladruber: Breed characteristics

 Modern Kladrubers are usually grey.
 Many stand between 16.2 and 17 hands high 66 to 68 in and are primarily used in harness.
 They are suitable for light draft and agriculture, and can be seen at the international levels in the sport of combined driving.
 This FEI sport makes good use of the Kladruber's calm nature, endurance, and relative speed.
 The Kladruber is also occasionally crossbred with lighter breeds to produce a more suitable riding horse, usually for dressage.

 Due to their small gene pool and long history of selective breeding, Kladruber type is well "set" and they possess recognizable breed characteristics.
-Many of these characteristics, such as a prominent Roman or convex facial profile, have been retained from their Baroque ancestors.
+Many of these characteristics, such as a prominent Roman or convex facial profile, have been retained from their ancestors.
 While the relatively upright shoulder, pasterns and hooves, long back, and short croup are not desirable in a riding horse, these qualities allow high-stepping gaits in a driving horse.
 The high-set, powerful and well-arched neck of the Kladruber was a trademark feature of their Spanish-Neapolitan ancestors, and contributes to their appearance in harness.
 A horse of substance, the Kladruber possesses a deep, broad chest and sound legs with large joints and hooves.
 Their legs are unfeathered, though the mane and tail are thick and flowing, and the features are lean rather than fleshy.
 All gaits, though most especially the trot, should have high action and elasticity with a clear cadence.